 As this cage is temporary, it doesn’t need to be as large as the main cage, but otherwise, should be set-up in the same way.

-There are lots of cages on the market that can be folded down flat, or dismantled when not in use.
+There are lots of cages on the market that can be folded down flat or dismantled when not in use.
 This is great for storage, and for transport.
-At Rattie Ratbags, we use a Mamble 100, but the Coco is popular too.
+At Rattie Ratbags, we use a Mamble 100 (affiliate link).